ROI vs Yield

 ROI will typically increase over time, whereas yield will stay roughly the same.

 Calculation: Total profit / Starting bankroll

-Note: In RebelBetting, we show ROI for each individual arbitrage.
-In this context, ROI shows how much you will profit by betting on this arbitrage, compared to money invested (the total stake).
+(Note: In RebelBetting, we show ROI for each individual sure bet.
+In this context, ROI shows how much you will profit by betting on one sure bet, compared to money invested (the total stake).)

-How much you profit per dollar invested (staked).
+How much you profit per bet, or per euro/dollar/etc invested (staked).